EndocarditisSkip to the navigation

 What can you do if you are at risk for endocarditis?

-dangerous for people who have:
+Endocarditis is most dangerous for people who have:

 It's also very important to take good care of your teeth and gums every day.
 Good oral care can limit the growth of mouth bacteria that could get into your bloodstream.

 Health Tools help you make wise health decisions or take action to improve your health.

 Living with endocarditis:

 Other Places To Get Help

 - Baddour LM, et al. (2005).
 Infective endocarditis: Diagnosis, antimicrobial therapy, and management of complications: A statement for healthcare professionals from the Committee on Rheumatic Fever, Endocarditis, and Kawasaki Disease, Council on Cardiovascular Disease in the Young, and the Councils on Clinical Cardiology, Stroke, and Cardiovascular Surgery and Anesthesia, American Heart Association: Endorsed by the Infectious Diseases Society of America.
 Circulation, 111(4): 394–434.

 - Baddour LM, et al. (2015).
 Cardiovascular infections.
 In DL Mann et al., eds., Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine, 10th ed., vol. 2, pp. 1524–1547.
 Philadelphia: Saunders.